arcticfoxrc/pennywise/public/docs/setup.md

-# PennyWise Setup for Linux
+# PennyFox Setup for Linux

 This guide will walk you through setting up the Arctic Fox project on a Linux environment.